 It can feel overwhelming, once you’ve fallen behind to get back on track, and this is when most people start drowning or burying their heads in the sand – they let things spiral out of control rather than addressing them, but think of a car with no driver… the longer that car is left to drive without direction the more likelihood of a horrific disaster.

-The trick is to get back on track by getting up to date with your bills, even if that involves looking into something like bad credit loans from Evolution Money, so that no further damage is done to your credit file – and then you have the chance to stay on track.
+The trick is to get back on track by getting up to date with your bills, even if that involves looking into something like bad credit loans from Evolution Money, so that no further damage is done to your credit file – and then you have the chance to stay on track and repair your credit.

 BUILD UP YOUR SCORE: USE CREDIT CARDS

-There are many myths around credit cards, but one of the best ways to build up your credit score is to use your credit card often and pay off the balance in full each month.
-Financial organisations want to feel assured that you can manage your finances and repay credit on time; they don’t see it as a good thing that you don’t have debt – they see you as an unknown quantity, which from a bank’s perspective, spells out major risk!
+There are many myths around credit cards.
+But one of the best ways to build up your credit score and repair your credit is to use your credit card often and pay off the balance in full each month.
+Financial organisations want to feel assured that you can manage your finances and repay credit on time.
+They don’t see it as a good thing that you don’t have debt.
+They see you as an unknown quantity, which from a bank’s perspective, spells out major risk!

-The more you use your available credit, and pay it off, on-time each month the higher your score will be… because it shows a pattern of good behaviour; rather than “no behaviour” at all.
+The more you use your available credit, and pay it off, on-time each month the higher your score will be and the sooner you will repair your credit, because it shows a pattern of good behaviour; rather than “no behaviour” at all.
 The misconception that having no credit, or not using the credit available to you, is perceived as a good thing can be quite affronting when you check your credit report to find out you have a low score due to not previously having (or using) available credit.